Buket12345/climbing-ifsc-dsa210/README.md

 ## The following machine learning models were used:

-- Linear regression to model average country-season rank
+ -Linear regression to model average country-season rank

-- Logistic regression to classify top performing country-seasons
+ -Logistic regression to classify top performing country-seasons